Culture of Tonga: Western textile arts

 Tonga has evolved its own version of Western-style clothing, consisting of a long tupenu, or sarong, for women, and a short tupenu for men.
 Women cover the tupenu with a kofu, or Western-style dress; men top the tupenu either with a T-shirt, a Western casual shirt, or on formal occasions, a dress shirt and a suit coat.
 Preachers in some Methodist sects still wear long frock coats, a style that has not been current in the West for more than a hundred years.
 These coats must be tailored locally.

 Tongan outfits are often assembled from used Western clothing (for the top) mixed with a length of cloth purchased locally for the tupenu.
 Used clothing can be found for sale at local markets, or can be purchased overseas and mailed home by relatives.

 Some women have learned to sew and own sewing machines (often antique treadle machines).
 They do simple home-sewing of shirts, kofu, and school uniforms.

 Nukuʻalofa, the capital, supports several tailoring shops.
 They tailor tupenu and suitcoats for Tongan men, and matching tupenu and kofu for Tongan women.
 The women's outfits may be decorated with simple blockprint patterns on the hems.

 There is also some local production of knit jerseys by Tongans operating imported sergers.
 They produce on speculation and sell at the Nukuʻalofa market.

 Women who attend the Wesleyan Methodist girls' school, Queen Sālote College, are taught several Western handicrafts, such as embroidery and crochet.
 They learn to make embroidered pillowcases and bed coverings or crocheted lace tablecloths, bedcovers, and lace trim.
 However, Western-style handicrafts such as these have not become widely popular outside the school setting.
 They require expensive imported materials that can only be purchased in major towns.
 Village women are much more likely to turn their efforts to weaving mats or beating barkcloth, which can be done with free local material.

 Painting

 A few Tongan village churches are decorated with freehand murals or decorations done in house paint, which may mix crosses, flowers, and traditional barkcloth motifs.
 The practice is uncommon and the execution is always crude.

 Coral and tortoise-shell jewelry

 In the 1970s there was a small factory near Nukuʻalofa that made simple jewelry from coral and tortoise-shell for sale to Western tourists.
 It is not clear if this factory is still operating.
 The government may have protected sea-turtles and corals (as has been done in most other countries) and ended this line of manufacture.

+Contemporary Tongan art

+There has been a huge surge of Contemporary Tongan artists in the past decade, majority based in New Zealand.
+Tanya Edwards works with ngatu (bark cloths), Benjamin Work, Telly Tuita, and Sione Monū are widely exhibited internationally, Sēmisi Fetokai Potauaine built a 5-storey Tongan sculpture in central Christchurch.
+In 2023, Bergman Gallery hosted Tukufakaholo, Tongan Contemporary in Auckland, New Zealand featuring eight Tongan artists.